DavidDerhy/api-docs/source/index.md

 ## Systems
-To avoid confusion here's a list of the Fidor systems and URLs we will be interacting with with:
+To avoid confusion here's a list of the Fidor systems and URLs you will be dealing with with:

 URL | System
 -----| ----